rnabioco/valr/cran-comments.md

-## New major version
+## New patch version

-* This is a new major version (see NEWS.md).
+* This is a new patch version that fixes an issue in the last release caught by CRAN rchk involving a misplaced UNPROTECT call.

-* Addresses incompatibilities with the forthcoming dplyr v1.0.0 release.

-## Test environments
+## Test environment

 * win-builder (devel and  R 3.6.0)
 * local OS X install, R 3.6.0